brinkonaut/cordova-plugin-sumup/README.md

 # Description
-Beta version of a Cordova integration with SumUp's Android and iOS implementations.
+Forked version of the sumup cordova plugin.
+With this fork you can set the ForeignTransactionID on payments

 # Installation
 Add the plugin:
-cordova plugin add https://github.com/nuvoPoint/cordova-plugin-sumup --variable SUMUP_API_KEY=INSERT_YOUR_KEY
+cordova plugin add https://github.com/brinkonaut/cordova-plugin-sumup --variable SUMUP_API_KEY=INSERT_YOUR_KEY

 # Usage
 Importing the plugin (note, the plugin does NOT use global variables):